abdulwaheed76/practices/README.md

 However, rather being appreciative also on diciplined and well mannered, responsible employees, we also announce rewards!

 #### Default reward
-If you have not broken any rule in a month, you get one default reward.
-Which is 10% of your salary
+If you have not broken any rule in a month, you get 1-2 default rewards.
+Which is 5% per default reward of your salary.
+This can total up to 10% of your salary.

 #### Default penalty
 Penalty amount per penalty is 1% of your monthly salary.
-E.g if you salary is 10,000, penalty is 100.
+E.g if your salary is 10,000, penalty is 100.
 This is default amount unless penalty amount is provided differently in any rule).
 Penalty will be charged each time a rule is broken.
 This can be once or multiple times per day.
 E.g You made 2 PRs with lint errors in both, and third PR had console errors in browser.
 You will be changed 3 penalties.
 Next day you did the say.
 Again 3 penalties totalling 6.
+Then on same day he put his name in code.
+Not total penalties are 7.

 #### Note for managers.
 If a manager knowingly does not reports (to management) a rule breakage by employee, he will pay 10 times of the penalty from his own pocket to the company.

 #### Written approvals
 Any exception permissions or written approvals should be kep saved by employee for future reference.
-E.g snapshot of chat, email etc.
+E.g snapshot of chat, email etc. Else the approval is not valid.

 ## Code reviews

 #### General
 1. Use of any library or framework without written approval in non-PR-1 PRs.
-1. Repeating a mistake that was previously corrected by a lead/manager/reviewer (penalty is half of default penalty in this case)
+1. Repeating a mistake (small or large) that was previously corrected by a lead/manager/reviewer (penalty is half of default penalty in this case)
 1. Not being able to create a stable PR at least one and half hour before end of signoff time.
+1. Not reviewing a PR (of someone else) within 2 hours of being informed.

 #### Personal info
 1. Putting real names of anyone (instead of `user, user1, user2` in any part of code, image or any kind of asset/document or communication medium in any form.